mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 Finally, this design is good because compared to smart contracts, it is a relatively small, incremental change to implement given where we are today, and would meet the goal of enabling secure atomic swaps on-chain.

-> - What other designs have been considered and what is the rationale for not choosing them?
+## What other designs have been considered and what is the rationale for not choosing them?

 The main alternative for on-chain swaps is to use a smart-contract based system.
 Indeed, for most forms of decentralized finance, the first step is escrowing your funds into a smart contract that you trust.

 This has some immediate consequences:
-* The user is exposed to smart contract risk, the risk that there is a bug in the code that will allow an attacker to sieze the escrowed funds irreversibly.
+* The user is exposed to smart contract risk, the risk that there is a bug in the code that will allow an attacker to seize the escrowed funds irreversibly.
 * The user has to pay a fee and wait for a transaction to clear, just to support the escrow operation.
 * There is a permanent record of the escrow operation.
 * The smart contract has to know enough about you to send the funds back to you.

 It also requires waiting for the design and implementation of a smart contracting system which has adequate privacy safeguards.

+One criticism of the AMM / liquidity pool approach is that, smart-contract based AMMs generally impose fees which are comparable to those imposed by centralized exchanges, which are paid to the liquidity providers.
+The contracts are thus in some sense operated by and for the liquidity providers.
+Because anyone can create a smart contract and a liquidity pool, there is competition that drives fees down, but pools with less liquidity are less efficient and result in higher price impact for large trades.
+This means that the biggest pools tend to win out, even if they have large fees.
+Additionally, when capital gets fragmented across many liquidity pools, it cannot be used as efficiently.
+Many protocols have worked on either finding ways to fuse their pools and make more efficient use of capital (see Aave for instance).
+Additionally, there has been a rise of "Defi Aggregators" like 1inch and dxdy that search across numerous
+Defi systems for the best possible trade.
+A market-place of limit orders (represented by `SignedContingentInput`'s), where many liquidity providers can participate, could perhaps be simpler and more efficient.

 In the Ethereum blockchain, it is possible to submit a bundle of multiple transactions that are guaranteed to all execute atomically.
-This mechanism could conceiveably be used to execute a swap, although to our knowledge it is never done that way, because there is not now a good way to collaboratively build and sign a pair of transactions trustlessly, such that neither party can reneg and submit the transaction built by the other.
+This mechanism could conceiveably be used to execute a swap, although to our knowledge it is never done this way because there is not a trustless mechanism to build such transactions.
+(However, see also Airswap).

 MobileCoin could conceivably implement a linked transaction concept like this, but it would be complicated, and the main use for it is actually smart contracts, which we don't have right now.
 For peer-to-peer swaps, we think that such a design would lead to significantly more complexity than `SignedContingentInputs`.

-> - What is the impact of not doing this?
+## What is the impact of not doing this?

 The impact of not doing this will likely be that, if MobileCoin creates additional tokens per MCIP #25, users will only be able to trade them on centralized exchanges, since there is no smart contract